 Sports!
-They’re fun to play, but even more fun to watch—instead of sweaty exercise, you get to wolf down chicken wings and guzzle great craft beer.
-In Austin there are a ton of places where you can catch your favorite event, but there’s only a certain few that will leave you cheering long after the game is over.
-They may not serve fancy drinks—try our list of the best bars in Austin for that sort of thing—but these sports bars Austin loves have big screens, great eats and fan-baiting atmosphere to spare.
+They’re fun to play, but even more fun to watch—instead of sweaty exercise, you get to wolf down chicken wings and the best craft beer in town.
+At the best sports bars in Austin, big screens, great eats and cheap beer will have you cheering long after the game is over.
+They may not serve fancy drinks—try our list of the best bars in Austin for that sort of thing—but these sports bars Austin loves have fan-baiting atmosphere to spare.
 Looking for things to do in Austin come game day?
-These best sports bars in Austin are waiting for you.
+These sports bars are waiting for you.

 Best sports bars in Austin